Remember the days when you could eat whatever you wanted and still look great?

 Add to all this that each time you put back on weight, you are only adding fat.
 That means that the next time you diet, you have to work even harder to lose weight, because you have more fat to lose, and less muscle (metabolism) to help.

 This causes a vicious cycle that eventually ends in your weight loss efforts getting stuck.

 And then come the hormone changes

 No one is doomed to drastic hormone imbalance and despair.
-But if you have not been eating quality foods and have not been exercising, then yes, this is going to be rough.
+But, if you have not been eating quality foods and have not been exercising, then yes, this is going to be rough.

 Your hormones are what control just about everything in your body, from the fat you store, to your hunger, to your mood and your energy.

-Here are the 6 things you need to do to get your metabolism and your hormones working FOR you again, instead of against you:
+Here are the 6 things you need to do to get your metabolism and your hormones working FOR you again, instead of against you.